Foody Growing Guide

 Checking Salt Levels

-Since fertilizers are salts we strongly recommend a salt meter to measure the total level of salts in your system.
-(We offer these on our website or they may be purchased at most greenhouse or garden centers.)
+Since fertilizers are salts, we strongly recommend a salt meter to measure the total level of salts in your system.
 For best growing results, keep the salt range between 500 and 1000 ppm with 750 to 850 ppm as optimum.

-As plants use water the fertilizer salts will get diluted as more water is added.
-Additional nutrients will be needed as time goes on.
-When the salt level drops below 500 ppm or so add some more additional liquid nutrients.
+The fertilizer salts will get diluted as the plants are watered.
+This means that additional nutrients will be needed as time goes on.
+When the salt level drops below 500 ppm or so, add additional liquid nutrients.
 After doing so, re-check the salt level to insure that it’s not too high which would burn the plant roots.
 If the salt level gets above 1200 ppm it’s important to either add additional water or siphon half of the water out and then fill with new water and re-check the salt level.

 pH is the measure of how basic or acidic your water or soil is.
 Most plants grow best when the pH is between 5.5 and 6.5.
 A pH above or below this range will reduce the availability of some nutrients and increase that of others which can harm the plants.